 Share with us your most comfortable approach towards songwriting.

-Whenever I am songwriting, I will have a sound recorder record everything.
-Then, I'll keep playing the same thing and edit as I go.
-I have over a thousand sound recordings in my phone right now...
-It's terrible!
-But sometimes I beat myself up for not being able to "complete" a song within a session, so I'll leave it for a while until I find time to revisit and feel invested enough to work on it again.
-This is a weird thing but being bright spaces definitely affect the quality of my lyrics.
+Whenever I am songwriting, I will have a sound recorder to record everything.
+Then I will keep playing the same thing and edit as I go.
+I have over a thousand sound recordings in my phone right now.
+It is terrible!
+But sometimes I beat myself up for not being able to “complete” a song within a session.
+So I will leave it for a while until I find time to revisit and feel invested enough to work on it again.
+This is a weird thing, but being in bright spaces definitely affects the quality of my lyrics.
 I write so much better with the lights off or at night.

 What is one most misunderstood perception of songwriting?